-Whether or not to amnio is a tough decision, and while it's hard to know the"right" thing to do, getting as much info as possible will at least help make your choice an educated one.
-In other words… good question.
+Whether or not to get an amniocentesis is a tough decision—but getting as much info as possible and knowing what to expect will at least help make your choice an educated one.

-The extracted amniotic fluid will be sent to a lab, where baby’s cells are taken from the fluid, grown in a culture for about ten days, and then studied for chromosomal abnormalities.
+The extracted amniotic fluid will be sent to a lab, where baby’s cells are taken from the fluid, grown in a culture for about 10 days and then studied for chromosomal abnormalities.
 The cells can also be tested for any genetic disorders you may be at risk for.
-And, the alpha-feto protein levels in the amniotic fluid will be measured, which is helpful in detecting neural tube defects.
+The alpha-feto protein levels in the amniotic fluid will be measured, which is helpful in detecting neural tube defects.
 Structural defects like a cleft palate can’t be detected with this procedure, but if you’re interested, baby’s gender can.
 You should get the results back in about two weeks.

-For you, the procedure might be somewhat uncomfortable, though some women don’t feel a thing–pain levels vary greatly between women, and even between pregnancies.
+For you, the procedure might be somewhat uncomfortable, though some women don’t feel a thing–pain levels vary greatly between women and even between pregnancies.
 It’ll probably feel like cramping, pinching or pressure.
 You may be offered a local anesthetic first to numb the site, but the anesthesia injection might actually be worse than the amnio itself!
 Make sure someone is available to drive you home afterwards, because you’ll need to take it easy for the rest of the day, and avoid sex, heavy lifting and flying for the next three days.
-You might experience minor cramping, but if they become severe, notice leaking amniotic fluid or spotting, or develop a fever (possible sign of an infection), call your doctor right away—these are all signs of potential miscarriage.
+You might experience minor cramping, but if it becomes severe or you notice leaking amniotic fluid or spotting, or develop a fever (possible sign of an infection), call your doctor right away—these are all signs of potential miscarriage.

 Expert source: American College of Obstetrics and Gynecologists.
 Your Pregnancy and Birth.
 4th ed.
 Washington, DC: ACOG; 2005.